 Another important consideration is how easy it is to upload documents.
 Both services do well on this front.
 H&R Block and TurboTax both let you upload your W-2 by taking a picture of it.
 Both services allow you to import your previous returns no matter which tax service you used (as long as you have a PDF version of the return).
 They also make it easy to fill out your state return after going through your federal return.
 Your information quickly transfers so you don’t waste time retyping everything.

 So, who wins?
 Well, it depends what exactly you’re looking to do.
 H&R Block covers more filers with its free option.
-The two Deluxe options are $10 different (H&R Block’s is cheaper) but TurboTax’s Deluxe option supports more forms that self-employed, freelance and contract workers may need.
+The two Deluxe options are the same in terms of price, but TurboTax’s Deluxe option supports more forms that self-employed, freelance and contract workers may need.
 Both services are user-friendly but TurboTax is slightly simpler with more straightforward language.

 Beyond these factors, which tax filing service you choose may come down to personal preference.
 Some people prefer one over the other because they simply like the way it looks.
 They might also choose H&R Block so they can have the option of filing at a physical location.